Simplicity and convenience

 - Within seven days of a new employee* starting work, provide them with a KiwiSaver information pack (supplied by Inland Revenue).
 If you have selected a preferred provider scheme such as the ANZ KiwiSaver Scheme, you will also need to provide:

-- an investment statement for your preferred provider scheme
+- the guide and product disclosure statement for your preferred provider scheme

 - a statement advising employees that they will be allocated to your preferred provider scheme if they do not choose their own KiwiSaver scheme.

-- Act on any opt-in requests, by providing information packs (and investment statements if appropriate) to employees within seven days of them giving you a KiwiSaver deduction notice.
+- Act on any opt-in requests, by providing information packs (and the guide and product disclosure statement if appropriate) to employees within seven days of them giving you a KiwiSaver deduction notice.
 Send all member details to Inland Revenue.
 If you choose the ANZ KiwiSaver Scheme, we will provide the information packs to you.

 - Deduct KiwiSaver contributions from each member's pay and forward these to Inland Revenue once a fortnight or month via PAYE.